-Our Community Energy Peer Mentoring programme is offering the opportunity for up to 40 community energy groups and community actors who are interested in energy related projects in England to benefit from free outside expert support on a wide range of issues, from finance to PR and microgrids to renewable heat.
+Our Community Energy Peer Mentoring programme ran from June to December 2021 offering the opportunity for community energy groups and community actors who are interested in energy related projects in England to benefit from free outside expert support on a wide range of issues, from finance to PR and microgrids to renewable heat.

-The programme is open to both new and established community energy groups, and will give you the opportunity to network with others in the sector, share your own experiences and learn something new to benefit your own organisation.
+The programme encouraged applications from both new and established community energy groups, providing the opportunity to network with others in the sector, share experiences and learn something new to benefit each organisation.

-Each group will be assigned an experienced community energy mentor who will be responsible for co-ordinating and leading the sessions.
-Mentoring will focus on issues most important to the group and identified in a match-making process.
+Each group was assigned an experienced community energy mentor who was responsible for co-ordinating and leading the sessions.
+Mentoring focused on issues most important to the group as identified in a match-making process.

-Each mentor may oversee four mentees, grouped according to their needs and interest.
-Allowing groups to share experience and knowledge with each other as a cohort will enhance the conversations and learning that takes place throughout the programme.
+Each mentor worked with up to four mentees, grouped according to their needs and interest in order to allow groups to share experience and knowledge with each other as a cohort to enhance the conversations and learning throughout the programme.

-Examples of topics that cohorts may focus on include
+Examples of topics that cohorts may have focused on in their discussion include:

-Technology – this would focus on a particular technology which the members would like to learn more about such as wind, hydro or heat pumps, along with broader topics such as low carbon transport or renewable heat if desired.
+Technology – focus on a particular technology which the members would like to learn more about such as wind, hydro or heat pumps, along with broader topics such as low carbon transport or renewable heat.

-Innovative solutions – this might cover emerging technologies and innovative business models such as microgrids, energy storage, using smart energy data or grid flexibility services.
+Innovative solutions – emerging technologies and innovative business models such as microgrids, energy storage, using smart energy data or grid flexibility services.

-Engaging with people – focusing on topics such as fuel poverty, energy efficiency or retrofit, and or general skills such as marketing and communications and raising community shares.
+Engaging with people – topics such as fuel poverty, energy efficiency or retrofit, and or general skills such as marketing and communications and raising community shares.

-Business development and partnership working – centred around topics such as how to avoid burnout, funding and finance, working within legal and regulatory environments, working in partnership with local authorities, schools and housing developers.
+Business development and partnership working – topics such as how to avoid burnout, funding and finance, working within legal and regulatory environments, working in partnership with local authorities, schools and housing developers.

 Who are the mentors?